nosloc/JATG_support_for_Gecko5Education/README.md

     git clone https://github.com/nosloc/JATG_support_for_Gecko5Education
     cd JATG_support_for_Gecko5Education
     ```
+2. Fill the corresponding path to the OCD-CAD-SUITE in the `config.cfg` file located in the `project/scripts/` directory.

+    ```bash
+    nano project/scripts/config.cfg
+    ```

 #### Milestone 1: Basic JTAG Communication

-2. Check out the milestone-1 tag.
+3. Check out the milestone-1 tag.

     ```bash
     git checkout milestone-1
     ```

-3. Synthesize and load the design onto the Gecko5Education board using the provided scripts.
+4. Synthesize and load the design onto the Gecko5Education board using the provided scripts.

     ```bash
     ./project/scripts/synthesize.sh
     ```

-4. Run the python script to choose the LEDs you want to turn on.
+5. Run the python script to choose the LEDs you want to turn on.

     ```bash
     python3 project/scripts/jtag_control_leds.py